top of page

 Responsibilities of the Author

 Authors are responsible for the accuracy of all quotations and for providing complete references.
 An abstract of not more than two hundred words, summarizing the thesis or intent of the article, should be appended along with the brief curriculum vitae of the author.
 Contributors should keep their own copies of all materials submitted.
 They should also include their respective email and exact mailing addresses.
 It is the responsibility of the author to prepare his/her manuscript for blind review.
 It is also the author’s responsibility to make sure that his/her work is original and not plagiarized.
-A paper submitted to Philosophia for review and publication consideration must not be submitted to another journal when it is currently under review by Philosophia otherwise he/she must inform the Editorial Board and the review process will be discontinued.
+A paper submitted to Philosophia for review and publication consideration must not be submitted to another journal when it is currently under review by Philosophia; otherwise, he/she must inform the Editorial Board, and the review process will be discontinued.
+For co-authored works, authors should provide an author's contribution statement identifying the parts and their contributions.

 bottom of page